Channel 5 (web series): History

 Following a contract dispute with Doing Things Media over creative control and profit allocation for All Gas No Brakes, Callaghan, Mosher, and Gilbert-Katz ended the business relationship and created Channel 5 in April 2021, launching a Patreon page to support the channel.
 The team purchased a decommissioned news van and new production equipment and released limited edition merchandise in September 2021.

 In December 2022, HBO announced a documentary special about the January 6 United States Capitol attack titled This Place Rules; the special was created by Callaghan and Channel 5 (with production by A24) and released on December 30.
 Previews from the documentary special were uploaded to the Channel 5 YouTube page.

 In early January 2023, shortly after the release of This Place Rules, multiple women accused host Callaghan of sexual misconduct via social media platforms.
 On January 15, Callaghan responded to the allegations on YouTube and expressed that while some stories about him are "not true," he apologized for his behavior and said he planned to seek professional help.

 In October 2023, Channel 5 returned with new content for the first time in nearly nine months.
 According to Complex, co-founders Mosher and Gilbert-Katz no longer follow Callaghan and it is unknown who is currently assisting with video production.

 In 2024, a documentary film produced by Callaghan, entitled Dear Kelly was released.
 The film was directed by Andrew Callaghan, Jarrod Nicoson, and Elliot Liedgren.
-It is also the first film to be released independently by Channel 5, and was screened throughout the US in June and July of 2024.
+It is also the first film to be released independently by Channel 5, and was screened throughout the US in June and July 2024.
 The film follows a man Callaghan met in an interview at a 2021 White Lives Matter rally in Huntington Beach, California, as a radical, QAnon supporter who is estranged from his family following the 2008 financial crisis.
 The film took four years to produce.

 In May 2025, Callaghan announced via Channel 5's social media platforms that All Gas No Brakes had been reacquired by the team.